Do Go On - 361 - The Hollywood Bandit

 You are of great.

-Jess, you've never had to work harder to be supportive, I don't think.
+Jess, you've never had to work harder to be supportive, but I don't think.

 From Portsmouth in Great Britain, it's Tom Ford.